lookstechnical/door-surgeon/content/pages/door-and-window-installations.md

     color: bg-primary/10
   - type: alert
-    desc: Choosing our composite door and uPVC window installation services means investing in quality, efficiency, and exceptional customer service.
+    desc: Choosing our composite door and uPVC window installation services means investing in quality, efficiency, and exceptional customer service in Leeds, Bradford, Wakefield and across West Yorkshite.
 With years of experience serving the local community, our dedicated team provides tailored solutions that enhance both the functionality and aesthetic appeal of your home.
 Contact us today for a free consultation and discover how our expert installation services can transform your property with superior composite doors and uPVC windows designed to last.
     heading: Why Choose Us?
 ---